 Habitually having your HVAC system cleaned and tuned up may improve its performance and help lower your energy costs because an HVAC system that’s well-maintained can use much less energy than an HVAC system that is not.
 But what else could you do?
-We’ve got more easy steps you can do to revamp your Kutztown home’s energy efficiency.
+We’ve got more easy steps you can do to revamp your Kutztown and Breinigsville home’s energy efficiency.

 - Seal any leaks around your windows and doors.
 Put on caulk or weatherstripping at the locations you detect leaks.